 European Glass Context 2021 Exhibitions

 2 large curated exhibitions at the Bornholm Art Museum and Grønbechs Gård will showcase the best of European glass.
-The exhibitions are curated with personal invitations, as well as an open call, where individual artists, artists associations, individual curators, artists, designers and crafts makers working with glass can apply for participation.
+The exhibitions are curated with personal invitations, as well as an open call, where individual artists, artists associations, individual curators, artists, designers and crafts makers working with glass applied for participation.

 Site-specific installation projects or works: could be with reference to Bornholm.